mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 These two disadvantages of K-means—its lack of flexibility in cluster shape and lack of probabilistic cluster assignment—mean that for many datasets (especially low-dimensional datasets) it may not perform as well as you might hope.
 K-means is also very sensitive to outliers and noise in the dataset.

+K-means is a widely used method in cluster analysis.
+One might easily think that this method does NOT require ANY assumptions, i.e., give me a data set and a pre-specified number of clusters, K, then I just apply this algorithm which minimize the total within-cluster square error (intra-cluster variance).
+See "Constraints of the algorithm" section for more details!

 # When to use?
 This is a versatile algorithm that can be used for any type of grouping.
 Some examples of use cases are:
 1. Image Segmentation